preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/azure-ad-sync/index.rst

 Use these advanced settings to make sure person properties are synchronized from Azure AD to Sharepoint.

 **Note:** The Azure AD Sync must now be set up to use SharePoint Addin App identity instead of a user account.
-This will allow the tenant to turn of legacy sign in and still use the Azure AD Sync, see *Enable Sharepoint App-Only* below.
+This will allow the tenant to turn off legacy sign in and still use the Azure AD Sync, see *Enable Sharepoint App-Only* below.

 **Also note!** This option is not applicable in Omnia on-prem.